gryf/ebook-converter/README.rst

 This may change in the future, after cleanup of mentioned pasta would be completed.

-So called `Kindle periodical` format is not supported, since all we do care are local files.
+So called *Kindle periodical* format (which `Amazon has`_ `killed`_ anyway back in September 2023) is not supported, since all we do care are local files.
 If there would be downloaded periodical thing (using Calibre for example), it would be treated as common book.

 Input formats